IMSUMEET/SpringBootDatabaseApplication/README.md

 3.Presentation Layer
   - take all data given by service layer and expose that to users.
-  - eg REST API using controllers (graphql API and Websockets API)
+  - e.g. REST API using controllers (graphql API and Websockets API)
 ------
 ## Dependency Injection